xdrpp/stc/cmd/stc/stc.1.md

 transaction in `txfile` with a public-key-encrypted signature key in `keyfile.pgp`.

-The options that interact with Horizon and parse JSON (such as `-q`) report things in a different style from the options that manipulate XDR.
+The options that interact with Horizon and parse JSON (such as `-qa`) report things in a different style from the options that manipulate XDR.